blakedownward/blakedownward.github.io/_posts/2024-11-15-Paletteyes-Colour-Palette-Tool.md

 *Issue #4:* Variations in Results
 Another feature of the **K-means clustering** algorithm is that it initialises with randomly placed centroids.
 This can lead to inconsistent and perhaps even unexpected results when running the function on the same image multiple times.
+Setting a "fixed"
+*random seed* was considered, however it was decided against due to this being more of an "artistic" than "scientific" tool.

 ### Generate Palette From Prompt